Click the button above to toggle between "Basic" and "Advanced".

 Useful for stargazing if you want to view the sky from a specific place that is not where you are. |

-Location Decimals | Slider and number box. | Control the number of decimal places shown in the number boxes under Location. | ||
+Location Decimals | Number box | Number of decimal places shown in the number boxes under Location. | |

-Jaunt speed | Drop menu. |
+Jaunt speed | Drop menu |

 Average speed during a jaunt.